Dabang

+A dabang (Korean: 다방) is a Korean-language term for any establishment that primarily serves non-alcoholic drinks.
+The concept is comparable to that of cafes or teahouses.

+Even modern non-Korean coffee chains like Starbucks can be referred to as dabangs.
+Some have dubbed Starbucks Byeoldabang (별다방).

 History

-As Korea became more exposed to western culture in the late period of the Joseon Dynasty and the Korean Empire, dabang-like establishments began to emerge.
-The dabang was the origin of the tea ceremony.
-It is said that Dado was established in East Asian countries during the 8th and 9th centuries.
-In Korea, Dado culture was underdeveloped compared to China and Japan, as there was no Dado culture for the common people.
+As modern Korea became more exposed to Western culture during the late Joseon dynasty and the Korean Empire, dabang-like establishments began to emerge.
+The dabang led to the origin of the Korean tea ceremony.
+It is said that Dado was established in other East Asian countries during the 8th and 9th centuries.
+In Korea, Dado culture was underdeveloped compared to its other East Asian counterparts such as China and Japan, as there was no Dado culture for the average Korean commoner.
 However, Dado culture was institutionalized at the national level.
 According to literature, there was a place where tea was drunk in the Unified Silla period called Daejeon Won (Tea 院), and the term "tea room" appeared in the Goryeo period.
-In the Goryeo Dynasty, the national government took charge of tea, liquor, fruit, etc. In the Joseon Dynasty, there was a treaty encompassing these traditions that were connected to traditional ceremonies for the ancestors, and the tea ceremony was used during the reception for welcoming foreign envoys.
+In the Goryeo period, the national government took charge of tea, liquor, fruit, etc. In the Joseon dynasty, there was a treaty encompassing these traditions that were connected to traditional ceremonies for the ancestors, and the tea ceremony was used during the reception for welcoming foreign envoys.
 The cafés affiliated with Daebul and Steward hotels established by foreigners in Incheon became pioneering dabang.
-However, dabang with modern functions and styles appeared after the March 1st Movement (Hangul: 3.1 운동) in 1919.
+However, dabang with modern functions and styles appeared after the March First Movement in 1919.
 The first hotel-style dabang of Seoul was housed inside Sontag Hotel, built in the neighborhood of Jeong-dong, Seoul, in 1902 by Ms. Sontag, a German-Russian.
 The hotel was built to serve foreign diplomats in Korea.

-Around 1923 the modern tea room began to emerge.
+Around 1923, the modern tea room began to emerge.
 It was then that the first two Japanese-owned tea rooms, called "Futami" by Myeongdong and "Mt.
 Kumgang" by Chungmuro, were first established.
 In particular, Futami took the form of modern tea houses that resembled a coffee shop rather than a restaurant.
 In 1927 filmmaker Lee Kyung-Son opened a tea room called "Kakadu" at the entrance to Kwanhun-dong.
 Kakadu can be seen as the first dabang run by a Korean.
-In 1929, Jongno 2-ga opened the "Mexican Cafe" near the YMCA Hall of the Joseon Dynasty, and its owners were actors Kim Yong-gyu and Simyeong.
-It was said that the selection and arrangement of items in the interior, such as a chair and a table, represented the comprehensive work of the culture, and the collaboration of painters, photographers, stage apparatuses and others.
-In the 1930s, the appearance of "Nakrangapara" in Sogong-dong made it possible to escape from the culture lovers' atmosphere of early dancers and to become a full-fledged tea shop that paid attention to the profit.
+In 1929, Jongno 2-ga opened the "Mexican Cafe" near the YMCA Hall of the Joseon dynasty, and its owners were actors Kim Yong-gyu and Simyeong.